An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Experimental Setup

 \subsection{Datasets}

 We evaluate \TOOL on three popular SE tasks: code generation, automated program repair, and code summarization.
-The primary goal is to assess how well SWE-Judge's results align with human evaluation results.
+The primary goal is to assess how well \TOOL's results align with human evaluation results.
 Therefore, we have selected evaluation datasets that include human evaluation scores.
+Moreover, all selected datasets contain the reference solutions.
 The selected datasets are:

 \begin{itemize}[left=2pt]